-This position is responsible for 1) partnering with the Technical Application Manager and Director to manage the University’s enterprise applications ensuring sustainability, interoperability and reliability of these systems in the context of overall administrative systems and institutional initiatives; 2) working in partnership with business leaders in central offices and schools to understand their needs and translate them into effective technology solutions; 3) leading a diverse team of functional system analysts to complete an agreed upon portfolio of projects and provide support for institutional initiatives; 4) collaborating with other University technology teams to plan and deliver effective IT services; and 5) performing management functions, including budgeting, procurement, vendor management, contract negotiation, and personnel evaluations and actions.
+The Functional Applications System Manager reports to the Director of Enterprise Systems, Alumni and Financial (ESAF).
+This position is responsible for 1) partnering with the Technical Application Managers in the Applications Development and Operations (ADO) department to manage the University’s Finance and Research Administration applications ensuring sustainability, interoperability and reliability of these systems in the context of overall administrative systems and institutional initiatives; 2) working in partnership with business leaders in central offices and schools to understand their needs and translate them into effective technology solutions; 3) leading a diverse team of functional system analysts to complete an agreed upon portfolio of projects and provide support for institutional initiatives; 4) collaborating with other University technology teams to plan and deliver effective IT services; 5) partnering with the managers across Northwestern IT to identify and implement best practices, strengthen intra-organizational communication and continually improve IT’s ability to deliver highest-quality services; and 6) performing management functions, including budgeting, procurement, vendor management, contract negotiation, and personnel evaluations and actions.

 This role collaborates with the departmental leadership team to define project management approaches, standards and tools to take projects from original concept through implementation.
 Approves appropriate project scope and objectives.
 Ensures adherence to quality standards and reviews project deliverables.
 Manages the integration of consulting resources and controls to monitor their effectiveness.
-Responsible for direct supervision of team members, ensuring appropriate work assignments, scheduling and training.
+Supervises three team leads with subordinate staff, ensuring appropriate work assignments, scheduling and training.
 The manager plays a role in a wide range of activities including needs analysis, vendor communication, meeting facilitation, project scoping, project coordination, and deployment.
-This position is also responsible for collaborating with other Application Systems managers to oversee project work and cross-functional resource requirements.

 Leadership and Management

-Develop and motivate a results-oriented team of systems analysts with the ability to deliver high quality analysis, requirements gathering, functional design and testing.
+Develop and motivate a results oriented team of Functional systems analysts with the ability to deliver high quality analysis, requirements gathering, functional design and testing.

 Ensure appropriate functional resource allocation to meet project and institutional objectives.